About the Community Mental Health Masterplan

 As a Mental Health GP Partner, you will provide care to patients with mild to moderate mental health and chronic health conditions through:

-• Consultation, diagnosis, pharmacotherapy, and treatment to support the patient in coping and improving daily functioning
+• Providing consultation, diagnosis, pharmacotherapy, and treatment to support the patient in coping and improving daily functioning

-• Education and resources for caregivers on how to better engage and support their loved ones, and link them up with appropriate resources
+• Providing psychoeducation and resources for caregivers on how to better engage and support their loved ones, and link them up with appropriate resources and services

 • Adopting a team-based approach involving medical and allied health services to provide comprehensive support